Fall of the Western Roman Empire: Social crisis

-Official cruelty, supporting extortion and corruption, may also have become more commonplace.
+Official cruelty, supporting extortion and corruption, may also have become more commonplace; one example being Constantine's law that slaves who betrayed their mistress's confidential remarks should have molten lead poured down their throats.
 While the scale, complexity, and violence of government were unmatched, the emperors lost control over their whole realm insofar as that control came increasingly to be wielded by anyone who paid for it.
 Meanwhile, the richest senatorial families, immune from most taxation, engrossed more and more of the available wealth and income while also becoming divorced from any tradition of military excellence.
 One scholar identifies a great increase in the purchasing power of gold, two and a half fold from 274 to the later fourth century.
 This may be an index of growing economic inequality between a gold-rich elite and a cash-poor peasantry.
+"Formerly, says Ammianus, Rome was saved by her austerity, by solidarity between rich and poor, by contempt for death; now she is undone by her luxury and greed (Amm. xxxi.
+5. 14 and xxii.
+4.).
+Salvianus backs up Ammianus by affirming that greed (avaritia) is a vice common to nearly all Romans".
+However, Lucius Calpurnius Piso Frugi (consul 133 BC) had already dated the start of Rome's moral decline to 154 BCE.

 Within the late Roman military, many recruits and even officers had barbarian origins.
 Soldiers are recorded as using possibly-barbarian rituals, such as elevating a claimant on shields.
 Some scholars have seen this as an indication of weakness.
-Others disagree, seeing neither barbarian recruits nor new rituals as causing any problem with the effectiveness or loyalty of the army, at least while that army was led by officers who identified as Roman and was effectively disciplined, trained, paid, and supplied.
+Others disagree, seeing neither barbarian recruits nor new rituals as causing any problem with the effectiveness or loyalty of the army, at least while that army was effectively led, disciplined, trained, paid, and supplied by officers who identified as Roman.

-Moral crisis

-"Formerly, says Ammianus, Rome was saved by her austerity, by solidarity between rich and poor, by contempt for death; now she is undone by her luxury and greed (6 Amm. xxxi.
-5. 14 and).
-Innumerable are the statements of Church Fathers that stigmatize the immorality of both the nobles and the poor.
-Salvianus backs up Ammianus by affirming that greed (avaritia) is a vice common to nearly all Romans".

-Intellectual crisis

-This is based in the belief that education declined as democracy and the masses rose.
-However, the educational program designed by Augustine came from Hellenist traditions, and Christianity traditionally spread through education.